aws-user-group-nz/handbook/rules.md

 1.0 Name

-    1.1 The name of the society is [name] Incorporated ("the Society").
+    1.1 The name of the society is AWS User Group NZ Incorporated ("the Society").

-    1.2 The Society is constituted by resolution dated [date].
+    1.2 The Society is constituted by resolution dated 1st August, 2019.

 2.0 Registered Office